Still want to move to Canada? This billboard can help

 - More than 300 calls came in on election night

-- Realtor says some people are very serious about moving
+- Real estate agent says some people are very serious about moving

 (CNN)Election night wasn't just good for President-elect Donald Trump.
-It was pretty good for a South Carolina realtor too.
+It was pretty good for a South Carolina real estate agent too.

 Jeff Cook Real Estate put up a billboard back in August featuring pictures of Donald Trump and Hillary Clinton that read "Moving to Canada?
 We can sell your home."